 You must note that NFTs aren’t only digital items — they can actually represent physical things too.
 For example, both Beeple and FEWOCiOUS offered physical copies of their artworks with the NFT.
 Famously, Damien Hirst requires you to burn his NFT before receiving the physical copy.
 Plus, some fashion NFTs have come with physical pieces too.

-A good tip is to appeal to a crypto audience
+How to market Your NFT to a crypto audience

 While brainstorming ideas for an NFT art or collectibles you want to sell, it is important to know what appeals to a crypto audience.

 Another appeal of NFTs in the crypto world is movement.
 With digital art, it’s much easier to sell animations and moving pieces.
 XCOPY used this to his advantage, with neon colours and flashing imagery featuring heavily in his works.
-Similarly, collectible project Dead Freaks feature flashy vampires and werewolves in vibrant colours.
-Despite their lower volume, they are still a big hit in the industry.
+Similarly, collectible project Rekt Guy NFT features flashy vampires and werewolves in vibrant colours.
 Maybe moving or flashing imagery is the way to sell your NFT!

 Finally, the crypto community love memes!
 Lushsux, a famous australian street artist, is now a top-grossing artist in the NFT space.
 Mainly, this is due to his “strategic trolling” and provocative memes .
-Moreover, NFTs centered around popular memes like Rare Pepes, Disaster Girl, Sad Doge, and Disapproving Kid, have all sold for hefty sums.
+Moreover, NFTs centered around popular memes like Rare Pepes, Charlie bit my finger, and Disapproving Kid, have all sold for hefty sums.
 Have you got a meme up your sleeve?
 Or an unparalleled sense of humour?
 Perhaps that’s your best shot at selling an NFT.

 Similarly, utility is the favourite buzzword of VeeFriends founder, Gary Vee.
 Certain holders get exclusive access to Gary, while other perks include lots of free NFTs.
 Another project, StonerCats , allows holders to watch the adult animated series starring Ashton Kutcher, Mila Kunis, and Jane Fonda, among others.